Parent’s Guide to Discipline and Appeals

-Discipline happens at various levels both within the KMHA and outside of it.
-Minor issues are typically dealt with at the team level or division level while others must be escalated to KMHA Discipline and Appeals (D&A) or KMHA Risk Management & Safety.
+Discipline happens at various levels within the KMHA/District 11 and outside of it.
+Minor issues are typically dealt with at the team level or division level while others must be escalated to KMHA Conduct Management or the District 11 Chairperson.

-The Risk Management and Safety Coordinator is responsible to investigate all issues brought to him.
+The Coordinator is responsible to investigate all issues brought to him.
 Not every issue that is investigated will end with a disciplinary action, some cases will be found to be without merit, others may be resolved via mediation.
-The Risk Management and Safety Coordinator does not have to wait for a complaint to be made to call a player, parent, coach or volunteer in to speak to them.
+The Coordinator does not have to wait for a complaint to be made to call a player, parent, coach or volunteer in to speak to them.

 Discipline of Players